msu-rsd/msu-rsd.github.io/docs/index.md

 > 367 Wilson Rd, MSU Campus

-All are welcome to attend this inital organizational meeting
+All are welcome to attend this initial organizational meeting.
+For more information, see the [announcement](news/2024/02/14/first-meeting-scheduled-for-march-7th/)

-**First meeting agenda:**

-- Welcome & Background
-- Why are we here?
-What are our common interests?
-- Introductions
-- Optional Sharing work stories.
-What kind of work do we do to support the research and academic missions of MSU?
-- Shaping the direction of this community
-- Plan for future communications, meetings, and activities

 ## Communications